open-xml-templating/docxtemplater/readme.md

             Default:"default.docx"
             Name of the file you would like the user to download.

         This requires to include Downloadify.js, that needs flash version 10.
 Have a look at the *output* function if you don't want to depend on it.
+This function has the advantage that it works regardless of the file size

     getImageList()

         this gets all images that have one of the following extension: 'gif','jpeg','jpg','emf','png' Return format: Array of Object:
         [{path:string,files:ZipFile Object}]

+        You should'nt call this method before calling **applyTemplateVars()**, because applyTemplateVars can modify the images or their path when replacing images with other (particularly when qrCode is set to true, which is not the default case).
+You can call this method after **applyTemplateVars()** without any problems

     setImage(path,imgData)